How psychedelic gardenvania Ultros would have you "talk" to the aliens

 Some games foreground these interdependencies by fictionalising the simulation as a giant organism or ecosystem, a more intriguing kind of "living, breathing" environment which is aware of your presence within it.
 Amongst these games is Ultros, a side-scrolling, psychedelic metroidvania - or as developers Hadoque might prefer, "gardenvania" - which launches next week.

 In Ultros, you explore a huge, verdant, space-going Sarcophagus that exists to contain an ancient, demonic being, but is also a "cosmic uterus" for various other species (one of the developers became a father during its creation, and that experience is writ large in the premise).
-It's a place of violence but also of nurturing, with players given the choice of whether to tend the indigenous flora or hack a path to their objectives.
+It's a place of violence but also of nurturing, with players given the choice of tending the indigenous flora or hacking a path to their objectives.

 The game's environment art is the work of Niklas "El Huervo" Åkerblad, the Swedish artist and musician who devised the cover art for Hotline Miami and who also worked on Bestest Best adventure Else Heart.Break().
 The Sarcophagus is probably his magnum opus, an enveloping greenhouse of stalks and fronds and fleshy mechanisms which, as it were, turns Åkerblad and Hadoque's desire for a nicely joined-up gameworld into a question of anatomy.